 GRP as a primary structural material

-Whilst fibreglass composites are widely used within the construction industry for the strengthening or refurbishment of existing buildings, it is less well known that laminates can be engineered and utilised to form the whole of a primary structure.
+Whilst fibreglass composites are widely used within the construction industry to strengthen or refurbish existing buildings, it is less well-known that laminates can be engineered and utilised to form the whole of a primary structure.

-The strength, light weight and reduced construction complexity of GRP offers several, significant, advantages over heavy building materials.
+GRP’s strength, lightweight and reduced construction complexity offers several, significant advantages over heavy building materials.